theY4Kman/js-graphql-intellij-plugin/README.md

 ![](docs/js-graphql-logo.png)

-# JS GraphQL IntelliJ Plugin
+# JS GraphQL IntelliJ Plugin for Android Studio

-GraphQL language support including Relay.QL tagged templates in JavaScript and TypeScript.
+**Experimental** GraphQL language support for Android Studio.

 It provides the following features in IntelliJ IDEA and WebStorm: